-Hurricane Douglas within ‘razor thin’ distance of Hawaii
+Hawaiian Islands avoid direct hit from Hurricane Douglas

 “Maui has skirted so many hurricanes,” she said.
 “This is just kind of something we go through here.”

-She brought her porch furniture inside, bought nonperishable food and filled her bathtub for an emergency water supply.
-Hall also made an early recording of her weekly podcast and gave it to a friend in case she was unable to broadcast from home.

-About 300 people evacuated to the Hawaii Convention Center on the edge of Waikiki.
-On Maui, 22 people were at five shelters around the island.
+About 300 people on Oahu island evacuated to the Hawaii Convention Center on the edge of Waikiki while about 22 people on Maui stayed at five shelters around the island.

 Evacuees were told to bring masks and hand sanitizer along with the usual emergency supplies of food and water.
-People will have to wear face coverings to be admitted, and will have to wear them unless they are eating, drinking or sleeping.
+People had to wear face coverings to be admitted and while staying in the shelters except when eating, drinking or sleeping.

-State health department officials contacted each of the 625 people who were currently in isolation or quarantine as of Friday because they are either COVID-19 positive or have been in contact with someone who is.
-Every one of those indicated they would shelter-in-place and not seek refuge at a hurricane shelter.
+State health department officials contacted each of the 625 people who were currently in isolation or quarantine as of Friday because they were either COVID-19 positive or had been in contact with someone who is.
+All said they would shelter-in-place and not seek refuge at a hurricane shelter.

-Hawaii has some of the lowest coronavirus infection rates in the nation, but COVID-19 numbers have been rising in recent weeks.
-For three consecutive days through Saturday, Hawaii reported record highs of newly confirmed cases.
+Hawaii has some of the lowest coronavirus infection rates in the nation, but COVID-19 numbers have gone up in recent weeks.

 President Donald Trump issued an emergency declaration for Hawaii because of the hurricane, directing federal assistance to supplement state and local response efforts.